 also recorded in the file called p1.script.

-Enter clear to clear the screen.
-Now enter "cat p1.script".
+Enter "clear" to clear the screen.
+Now enter "cat

-This causes the computer to type the contents of the script file you
+p1.script".
+This causes the computer to type the contents of the script

 Script started on Sat Aug 21 19:05:11 2004